-The professional clinical staff of the Department presently includes twenty-one Psychiatrists, six Psychologists, thirty-two Psychiatry Residents, six Child and Adolescent Psychiatry Fellows, one Consultation-Liaison Fellow, one Public Psychiatry Fellow, five Psychology Interns and five Psychology Externs.
-The Department also benefits from staffing with excellent nurses, social workers, and recreational therapists.
+The professional clinical staff of the Department includes 21 Psychiatrists, 9 Psychologists, 40 Psychiatry Residents, 6 Child and Adolescent Psychiatry Fellows, 5 Psychology Interns, and 5 Psychology Externs.
+The Department also benefits from staffing with excellent nurses, social workers, and recreation therapists.

-Medical, Nursing and Allied Health Profession students rotate throughout the Department, including medical students from the American University of the Caribbean, Hofstra School of Medicine, NYIT-New York College of Osteopathic Medicine, SUNY-Stony Brook University Medical School and Touro College of Osteopathic Medicine.
+Medical, Nursing and Allied Health Profession students rotate throughout the Department, including medical students from the NYIT-New York College of Osteopathic Medicine, SUNY-Stony Brook University Medical School, and the American University of the Caribbean, Touro College of Osteopathic Medicine, and Hofstra School of Medicine.
 The Department is continuously expanding and improving, and thus provides a rich academic and training environment for trainees throughout their journey.
-The interdisciplinary nature of our clinical department exposes trainees to a wide range of theories and therapies.
+The interdisciplinary nature of our clinical department exposes the trainees to a wide range of theories and therapies.

-The Medical Center's administration is affiliated with Northwell Health.
+The Medical Center's administration is affiliated with Northwell Healthcare.
 This affiliation facilitates the Center's ability to continuously enhance its organizational structure and remain at the forefront of novel, evidenced-based medicine.
 Cross-training and educational opportunities continue to strengthen with this and other developing alliances.

+Constantine Ioannou, MD

-Constantine loannou, MD Chair, Department of Psychiatry
+Chair, Department of Psychiatry